moonline/HSR.modules.UInt2/project/WalkThrough.rst

 7) Tolerance : Prevent errors, help recovery

 8) Accessibility : Usable by all intended users, despite handicap, access device, or environmental conditions

+oder

+**NIELSEN** und Mollich (1990):

+1) Consistency and standards

+2) Visibility of system status

+3) Match between system and real world

+4) User control and freedom

+5) Error prevention

+6) Recognition rather than recall

+7) Flexibility and effiency of use

+8) Aesthetic and minimalist design

+9) Help users recognize, diagnose, and recover from errors

+10) Provide online documentation and help

 **Schritte**